ToshioCP/Gtk4-tutorial/gfm/sec4.md

 The following procedure shows the way to add two buttons in a window.

 - Generate GtkApplicationWindow.
-- Generate GtkBox and set it a child of GtkApplicationWindow.
+- Generate GtkBox and add it to GtkApplicationWindow as a child.
 - Generate GtkButton and append it to GtkBox.
 - Generate another GtkButton and append it to GtkBox.